ESRC: What Works

-We are a major partner in the Cabinet Office-led What Works Network, which aims to provide robust research evidence to guide decision-making on £200 billion of public spending, enabling commissioners of public services to access independent, useful, high quality evidence syntheses across a broad range of social policy areas.
+We are a major partner in the Cabinet Office-led What Works Network, which aims to enable decision makers in public services to access independent, high quality, accessible evidence syntheses across a broad range of social policy areas.
 Our involvement has directly contributed to the success of What Works to date, raising the credibility and traction of the initiative with academics and policy makers.

 - our strategic investment in What Works harnesses the strengths of the social science research base, mobilising evidence into policy to deliver improved policymaking and public services

-- ESRC’s leadership for the What Works approach in UKRI is recognised and valued by our stakeholders.
+- ESRC’s leadership for the What Works approach in UK Research and Innovation is recognised and valued by our stakeholders.

 Frontiers Economics Evaluation of ESRC Investment in What Works Centres 2022